Quantitative Clastics Laboratory

 The University of Texas at Austin

-To provide our industry members a source for rigorously collected, analyzed and systematically organized data on clastic reservoir architecture and depositional system morphology, as well as regional context studies, modeling methodologies and data collection techniques and tools so members can assess their own data.
+The mission of Quantitative Clastics Laboratory is to provide our industry members a source for rigorously collected, carefully analyzed, and systematically organized data on clastic reservoir architecture and depositional system morphology, as well as for regional context studies, modeling methodologies, and data-collection techniques and tools so members can assess their own data.

 Seismic data is our currency.
 We pride ourselves in the breadth of our research both geographically and in the geomorphologic settings that we investigate.
 These data provide a three-dimensional view of systems that simply can not be viewed in even outcrop.
 Seismic studies are complimented with outcrop studies in similar depositional systems to form observations at a variety of scales.

 - Alaska's North Slope Cretaceous (outcrop and subsurface)

 - Shale architecture in Heterolithic Systems (Sego Sandstone, Tocito Sandstone, McMurray Formation) (outcrop and subsurface)